What Is Happiness?

 Does everyone have the ability to be happy?

-Do you believe the average person is happy or unhappy?
+Do you believe that the average person is happy or unhappy?

 What part does money play in happiness?

-What role do sex and romantic relationships play in happiness?
+What role do love and sex play in happiness?